Though many hotel rewards programs inflate the value of their points, Marriott Bonvoy points can be extremely versatile and valuable.

 With 6 points per dollar on Marriott hotel purchases, 2 points per dollar on other purchases and a free night certificate every year on your card anniversary, you can easily score a few free hotel nights with the card in the first year.

 Marriott points value

 As you can see from our chart below, Marriott points are a bit inflated.
-While the average rewards program points is worth around 1 cent, we estimate that Marriott points are worth only 0.8 cent apiece.
+While the average rewards program point is worth around 1 cent, we estimate that Marriott points are worth only 0.8 cents apiece.
 Still, this is a pretty good value for a hotel program, especially one that offers such generous sign-up promotions and is so flexible on redeeming points.

 Marriott outmatches many other hotel loyalty programs, including its closest competitor, Hilton, whose points are worth only 0.5 cent each: